UH-SERG/oseql-trojan-identification-experiments/README.md

+This repository has been forked from Salesforce's CodeT5 [repo](https://github.com/salesforce/CodeT5).

 # Quick steps to start working with this repo:

 - Set the work directory of the project, provide the full path of place where